 Clinical Professor | New York/Nation, Director

-Yvonne Latty is the Director of the Reporting New York and Reporting the Nation programs at the Institute.
-She has produced documentaries, hosted, produced and edited podcasts and worked as an urban newspaper reporter.
+Yvonne Latty is the Director of the Reporting New York and Reporting the Nation program at the Institute.
+She has produced documentaries, wrote books, hosted, produced and edited podcasts and worked as an urban newspaper reporter.

 Latty is the author of In Conflict: Iraq War Veterans Speak Out on Duty, Loss and the Fight to Stay Alive and the critically acclaimed We Were There: Voices of African American Veterans, from World War II to the War in Iraq.
 In Conflict was turned into a theater piece that premiered at Temple University in October 2007, received rave reviews at the Edinburgh Fringe Festival and was awarded The Fringe First Award.
 In Conflict played Off-Broadway at the Barrow Street Theater.
 In Conflict was also at the heart of a Wilton, Conn. high school play that after being banned by the school principal, became an international story and was then performed in several Off- Broadway theaters, including The Public Theater.
 Both plays were published by Playscripts.